corefan/xenko-docs/en/manual/graphics/effects-and-shaders/shading-language/automatic-shader-stage-input-output.md

 }
 ```

-This example is simple, but in a real project, the number of shaders is much higher and a single change might mean rewriting lots of shaders, structures, and so on.
+This example is simple.
+Real projects have many more shaders, so a single change might mean rewriting lots of shaders, structures, and so on.

-Schematically, adding a new attribute requires you to update all the stages and intermediate structures from the vertex input to the last stage you want to use the attribute.
+Schematically, adding a new attribute requires you to update all the stages and intermediate structures from the vertex input to the last stage you want to use the attribute in.

 ![media/hlsl_add_normal.png](media/hlsl_add_normal.png)

-# XKSL
+## XKSL

-XKSL is convenient way to pass parameters across the different stages of your shader.
+XKSL has a convenient way to pass parameters across the different stages of your shader.
 The stream variables are:

 - variables
 - defined like any shader member, with the stream keyword
-- invoked with the streams prefix.
-Forgetting it results in a compilation error.
-When the stream is ambiguous (same name), you should provide the shader name in front of the variable. streams.<my_shader>.<my_variable>
+- used with the stream prefix (omitting it results in a compilation error).
+When the stream is ambiguous (same name), you should provide the shader name in front of the variable (ie `streams.<my_shader>.<my_variable>`)

-Streams regroup the concept of attribute, varying and output in a single concept.
+Streams regroup the concepts of attributes, varyings and outputs in a single concept.

-- an attribute is a stream that's read in a vertex shader before being written
+- An attribute is a stream read in a vertex shader before being written to.
-- an output is a stream that's assigned before being read
-- a varying is a stream that's present across the stage of your shader
+- A varying is a stream present across shader stages.
+- An output is a stream assigned before being read.

-Think of streams as a global object that you can access everywhere without having to put it as a parameter of your functions.
+Think of streams as global objects that you can access everywhere without specifying as a parameter of your functions.

+>[!Note]
-You don't have to create a semantic for these variables.
-The compiler creates them automatically.
+>You don't have to create a semantic for these variables; the compiler creates them automatically.
 However, keep in mind that **the variables sharing the same semantic will be merged in the final shader**.
-So be careful when using a semantic.
 This behavior can be useful when you want to use a stream variable locally without inheriting from the shader where it was declared.

-Once you've declared a stream, you can access it at any stage of your shader.
+After you declare a stream, you can access it at any stage of your shader.
 The shader compiler takes care of everything.
-The variables just have to be visible from the calling code (ies in the inheritance hierarchy) like any other variable.
+The variables just have to be visible from the calling code (ie in the inheritance hierarchy) like any other variable.

 **Code:** Stream definition and use: